Ahnenerbe: Iceland

 Bruno Schweizer had already traveled to Iceland three times in 1938 when he proposed an Ahnenerbe expedition with seven others to the country in order to learn about their ancient farming practices and architecture, record folksongs and dances, and also collect soil samples for pollen analysis.

 The first setback for the expedition was the ridicule of the Scandinavian press, publishing stories in February 1939 claiming the expedition was based on false ideas about Icelandic heritage and sought old church records that did not even exist.
 An enraged Himmler publicly shut down the trip, but after calming down he allowed the planning of the trip to be secretly continued.
 The final setback occurred when Himmler's personal staff was unable to get enough Icelandic crowns—Iceland's currency.
 Not being able to quickly solve this problem, the trip was rescheduled for the summer of 1940.
 In May 1940, the British invaded neutral Iceland, but when the war had started the expedition had already been shelved.

 In 1940, following the Allied occupation of Iceland, the Ahnenerbe-funded Bruno Kress, a German researcher who was in the country at the time, was rounded up along with other German nationals present on the island.
 Kress was interned in Ramsey on the Isle of Man, but was allowed to correspond with Sievers through letters.
 Kress's Grammar of Icelandic was eventually published in East Germany in 1955.
-Kress later worked for the East German Staatssicherheit (Stasi).